orbitalchicken/Roadmap/README.md

     cinnamon:
-        cinnamon slow to start after boot --> delay execution of appsys/docinfo until the DE is loaded reconsider inhibiting onscreen keyboards (our keyboard doesn't do locales layouts and it's quite ugly)
+        cinnamon slow to start after boot --> delay execution of appsys/docinfo until the DE is loaded

     nemo:
         Skip GVFS when possible